 While he may be the god of the dead, there are no surviving stories that tell if he himself ever died or if he traveled to the afterlife while never having lost his own mortal body.
 Gods in ancient Egypt most definitely died, as Anubis gained his powers by being the embalmer for Osiris.
 However, his father was re-incarnated, and the death of the God-king is one of the few deaths ever recorded among the Egyptian gods.

 It would make sense that the ancient Egyptians believed Anubis never died.
 While guiding the dead through the afterlife, Anubis played a major role as an active protector of cemeteries, especially the place we now call the Pyramid Complex at Giza.
-Anubis lived in both worlds, much as the Greek goddess Persephone would in their own mythology.
+Anubis lived in both worlds, much as the Greek goddess Persephone would in Greek mythology.

 What Were the Powers of Anubis?